Blood Clotting Disorders

 What it is

 Antiphospholipid syndrome (APS) is an autoimmune disorder that causes abnormal blood clots to form.
-Autoimmune disorders occur when your body’s immune system makes antibodies that attack and damage your own tissues or cells.
+Autoimmune disorders occur when your body’s immune system makes antibody that attack and damage your own tissues or cells.

 Normally, antibodies protect your body from viruses or bacteria, but in APS, antibodies attack the body’s healthy cells.
 High levels of APS antibodies raise the risk of blood clots.
 The specific antibodies in APS are called “antiphospholipids” because they attack and damage parts of cells called phospholipids.
 The damage increases the chance that blood clots will form in both veins and arteries.